shorinji/LotroPluginExamples/README.md

 #### Simulate user interaction

 This includes moving the character, attack or interact with objects or npcs, trigger quickslots.
-Basically if something shows up in the Keybinding menu, you cannot trigger it with code.
+Basically, if something shows up in the Keybinding menu, you cannot trigger it with code.

 ## Howto install and manage plugin